morassman/atom-commander/README.md

   2. **Swap** : Swap the two folders.
 5. **Compare**
   1. **Folders** : Select the differences between the two folders.
+  2. **Files** : Show the difference between the left and right highlighted files.

 ## Bookmarks
 Bookmarks allow for quick navigation to both files and folders.